danielnbarbosa/simple_rl/README.md

 ### Introduction
-These implementations of popular deep reinforcement learning algorithms are meant to be as simple as possible.
-It should be good for really learning and understanding the essence of the algorithms without getting bogged down in extraneous details or unnecessary abstractions.
+There are many good deep reinforcement algorithm implementations out there but most use tensorflow.
+I much prefer pytorch and the implementations that I could find were all based on PyTorch 0.4.
+I wanted something that used modern PyTorch semantics and leveraged the library as much as possible.
+So this is what I came up with.

+As an overarching goal I am trying to keep things as simple as possible and adhere to the original research papers.
+Working through this has been very helpful for me to really understand the algorithms.
 Feel free to use it as a working baseline and extend it to suit your needs.
+If you find issues please let me know!

 ### Environments
-All examples use the OpenAI gym CartPole-v0 environment by default because it is a simple one that converges relatively quickly.
-It's a good first step when testing any new RL algorithm.
-Acrobot-v1 and LunarLander-v2 also work well with the same hyperparameters.
+To keep things simple, only OpenAI gym environments are used.
+CartPole-v0 is the default because it converges quickly.
+Other environments that have been tested include: Acrobot-v1 and LunarLander-v2.

 ### Algorithms
 The following algorithms have been implemented:
-- DQN
+- dqn
-- REINFORCE
+- reinforce
+- reinforce_multi (REINFORCE with multiple parallel environments)
-- PPO
+- ppo
+- ppo_multi (PPO with multiple parallel environments)

 ### Dependencies